Plain English Breakdown

 What This Bill Does

-- Allows the Superior Court of Los Angeles County to order any civil case into mediation, even if it involves more than $75,000.
+- Allows the Superior Court of Los Angeles County to order any civil case into mediation, regardless of whether it involves more than $75,000.

 - Requires cases ordered for mediation to meet all conditions except the $75,000 limit.